-The data indicate that E. $coli{(E)}$ and E. $coli{(IP_S)}$ cultures reduced more ferricyanide to ferrocyanide than the E. coli(IP) clones (Figure 3b).
-This is of note because higher ferricyanide reduction was expected from E. coli clones that were induced with arabinose as they were shown to overexpress NapC.
-We attribute this to a shift in the bioenergetics of the bacteria, that could have been triggered in E. coli(IP 0.0018%) and E. coli(IP 0.18%) cultures, whereby EET reduction pathways were stunted due to the use of excess energy required for the over-production of the NapC protein.
-Interestingly, there was a slight increase in the ferricyanide reduction with E. coli(IP_0.18%) cultures compared to E. coli(IP 0.0018%) cultures.
-Previous MIC studies revealed that increasing total arabinose concentrations, to 0.18% induced detrimental effects on the metabolism of E. coli(IP) (Figure S7).
-This increased stress in E. coli(IP 0.18%) cultures could have triggered EET systems (such as NapC) increasing ferricyanide reduction.
-Stress induced tPMET upregulation pathways were also observed in analogous experiments with other cell types,2 suggesting that cells utilise EET systems to balance bioenergetic requirements.
-Although the bioenergetics of Fe metabolism in living organisms remains challenging to study,31 further studies are underway to gain more insights through monitoring Fe reducing behaviour in stress-induced environments, such as temperature, pH and chemical treatments.
+The data indicate that E. coli(E) and E. coli(IP\S) cultures reduced more ferricyanide to ferrocyanide than the E. coli(IP) clones (Figure 3b).
+This is of note because higher ferricyanide reduction was expected from E. coli clones that were induced with arabinose as indicated by the western blot which indicated increased NapC expression when compared to the cells modified with the control plasmid (Figure S3).
+We attribute this to a shift in the bioenergetics of the bacteria, that could have been triggered in E. coli(IP\0.0018%) and E. coli(IP\0.18%) cultures, whereby EET reduction pathways were stunted due to the use of excess energy required for the over-production of the NapC protein.
+Interestingly, there was a slight increase in the ferricyanide reduction with E. coli(IP\0.18%) cultures compared to E. coli(IP\0.0018%) cultures.
+We show arabinose induction as 0.18% slowed the growth of E. coli(IP) (Figure S7).
+This increased stress in E. coli(IP\0.18%) cultures could have triggered EET systems (such as NapC) increasing ferricyanide reduction.
+Stress induced tPMET upregulation pathways were also observed in analogous experiments with other cell types, suggesting that cells utilise EET systems to balance bioenergetic requirements.
+Although the bioenergetics of Fe metabolism in living organisms remains challenging to study, further studies are underway to gain more insights through monitoring Fe reducing behaviour in stress-induced environments, such as temperature, pH and chemical treatments.

 Figure 3.
-Electrochemical detection of ferrocyanide using Linear sweep voltammetry. (a) First derivative function applied to Linear sweep voltammogram of ferricyanide/ferrocyanide redox couple (Fig S6) to determine $d(I{ss})/dt$ values. (b) Concentrations (%) of ferrocyanide detected in the supernatant of samples incubated for 1 hour with E. coli(IP) or E. coli(E).
+Electrochemical detection of ferrocyanide using Linear sweep voltammetry. (a) First derivative function applied to Linear sweep voltammogram of ferricyanide/ferrocyanide redox couple (Fig S6) to determine d(Iss)/dt values. (b) Concentrations (%) of ferrocyanide detected in the supernatant of samples incubated for 1 hour with E. coli(IP) or E. coli(E).
 LSV was used to analyse the supernatant of incubated samples (N=2, n=6) and the first derivative function was applied to resulting voltammograms.
-The concentrations were determined using the calibration graph (Figure S7).
+The concentrations were determined using the calibration graph showed in Figure S7.